linearlabs/espflash/espflash/README.md

     serial-monitor        Open the serial monitor without flashing write-bin-to-flash    Writes a binary file to a specific address in the chip's flash
 ```

+## Compile-time features

+ - `raspberry`: enables configuring DTR and RTS GPIOs which are necessary to use a Raspberry Pi's
+   internal UART peripherals.
+This feature is optional (external USB <-> UART converters work
+   without it) and adds a dependency on [`rppal`](https://crates.io/crates/rppal).

 ## Configuration